Time Card Calculator

 When should I use the Time Card Calculator?

 Use it when your task matches one of these common needs: Add weekday start and end times into a weekly total.
 Subtract unpaid break minutes for each day.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Time Card Calculator doing with my inputs?

 In plain language: Each day is calculated like a shift: end time minus start time minus unpaid break minutes.
 The weekly total adds every worked day.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

 This is simple arithmetic, not payroll advice.
 Overtime, rounding, paid breaks, meal rules, and employer policies can change paid time.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Does the site save what I enter?